 Laser melt cutting

-The maximum cutting speed increases as the laser power increases, and decreases almost inversely proportionally as the thickness of the sheet increases and the melting temperature of the material increases.
+The laser beam in laser melt cutting is only partially absorbed.
+The maximum cutting speed increases with the laser power, but decreases as the thickness of the sheet and the melting temperature of the material increase.

-The laser power density that produces melting but less than gasification is between 104 W/cm2 and 105 W/cm2 for steel materials.
+Laser melt cutting provides a clean, oxide-free cut for iron and titanium materials.
+The laser power density that induces melting but not gasification is between 104 W/cm2 and 105 W/cm2 for steel materials.

 Laser flame cutting